 Add Indianapolis to the short but growing list of American cities in which it is possible to live and play comfortably without a vehicle.

-That’s thanks to the Cultural Trail, which opened in May 2013 after six years of construction and covers eight miles through the heart of the city, connecting the downtown capital area with cool neighborhoods like Mass Ave and Fountain Square.
-(Click twice to enlarge the map.)
+That’s thanks to the Cultural Trail, a bike trail which opened in May 2013 after six years of construction and covers eight miles through the heart of the city, connecting the downtown capital area with cool neighborhoods like Mass Ave and Fountain Square.
+(Click twice to enlarge the Indianapolis Cultural Trail map.)

 The cultural trail hooks up with nearby bike paths like the Monon Trail, which can take an ambitious cyclist more than 18 miles all the way through Carmel in the north suburbs.
 This web of connecting trails make it easy to get around not only in the city of Indianapolis, but also in some of the surrounding communities.